 In general, the purse seine fishery operated in the tropical area of the Western and Central Pacific Ocean (WCPO) between 140°E-170°W throughout the year, and its fishing area often extended to the east depending on the oceanographic conditions.
-The fishing efforts of purse seine fleets in 2021 were relatively concentrated east of 165°E, and as was in 2020 the fishing area was longitudinally narrower compared to the previous years (Fig. 2).
+The fishing efforts of purse seine fleets in 2022 were relatively concentrated east of 155°E, and as was in 2021 the fishing area was longitudinally narrower compared to the previous years (Fig. 2).

-The longline fishery has operated mainly in the tropical area of 160°E-120°W. In 2017, the fishing effort of longline fleets were higher in 170°E-175°W and further extended toward the EPO.
-However, from 2018 to 2021, the fishing effort has become more concentrated in the central tropical area (10°S-10°N, 170°E-160°W) compared to the previous years (Fig. 3).
+The longline fishery has operated mainly in the tropical area of 160°E-120°W. From 2018 to 2022, the fishing effort has become more concentrated in the central tropical area (10°S-10°N, 170°E-160°W) compared to the previous years (Fig. 3).

-2.1.3 Annual Catch and Effort
+2.1.3 Annual catch and effort